Q: Is your office wheelchair/disabled accessible?

 Q: When and how do I pay for your services?

 A: Payment depends on the type of matter that our firm is handling for you.
-In some cases, such as personal injuries, you do not pay a retainer and you are not charged for our fees until completion.
+In some cases, you do not pay a retainer and you are not charged for our fees until completion.
 You do not pay unless we recover for you.

 For real estate transactions, we ask that you pay at the time of the closing of the transaction.